shinmao/SecurityLearning/INFO-leak/README.md

 // Google hacking
 site:

-// test file if content is phpinfo() test.php info.php
+// some developers like to put phpinfo() in the test file test.php info.php phpinfo.php
-phpinfo.php